SCBIT-YYLab/DysRegSig/README.md

 ```

 ## Quick start
-In **DysRegSig**, the main function for gene dysregulation analysis is `DysReg`, which could idnetify gene dysregulations from high-dimensional data while considering the combinational effect of multiple regulators to target.
+In **DysRegSig**, the main function for gene dysregulation analysis is `DysReg`, which could idnetify gene dysregulations from high-dimensional data while considering the cooperativity and synergy between regulators to target.
 DysReg first build conditional GRNs with tree-based feature selection algorithm, where  regulatory intensity and its confidential interval of each linkis estimated with a de-biased LASSO method.
 Gene dysregulations were then identified by integrating three properties including differential regulation, differential expression of target, and the consistency between differential regulation and differential expression.

 ```{r, eval = FALSE}
 data(ExpData)